DSA Bands Class Syllabi

 • Every week, IC Messenger will send notices regarding failing assignments.
 These are notices of assignments that earned a failing grade (less than 59%).
 To verify a student’s class grade, you will need to check IC in more detail.
 Please keep in mind the grading policies as stated in the syllabus above.
 IC Messenger will also send out a message if the student has missed an assignment.
 Failing grades will be sent once per week, missing grades may be sent multiple times over a nine-week period.

-Jazz Workshop Orchestra (JWO)
+Jazz Workshop Orchestra (JWO) – Period 3

-Jazz Room A133 – Class Syllabus
+Jazz Room 136 and Jazz Room – Class Syllabus

 Instructor – Dave Hammond, (720)424-1744